Lynching of George Hughes

 The lynching of George Hughes, which led to what is called the Sherman Riot, took place in Sherman, Texas, in 1930.
 An African-American man accused of rape and who was tried in court died on May 9 when the Grayson County Courthouse was set on fire by a White mob, who subsequently burned and looted local Black-owned businesses.
 Martial law was declared on May 10, but by that time many of Sherman's Black-owned businesses had been burnt to the ground.
 Thirty-nine people were arrested, eight of whom were charged, and later, a grand jury indicted 14 men, none for lynching.
-By October 1931, two men had been sent to prison for two two-year sentences, one year for arson and one for inciting a riot.
+By October 1931, one man received a short prison term for arson and inciting a riot.
 The outbreak of violence was followed by two more lynchings in Texas, one in Oklahoma, and several lynching attempts.

 Background

-Widespread economic difficulty caused by the Great Depression, and the harsh treatment of White planters toward Black sharecroppers, led to racist violence in Texas, and especially in Sherman, Texas, the county seat and economic and administrative center of Grayson County.
+Harsh treatment by White planters toward Black sharecroppers, exacerbated by widespread economic difficulty caused by the Great Depression, led to racist violence in Texas, including in Sherman, Texas, the county seat and economic and administrative center of Grayson County.
 When George Hughes, a Black man, was accused of having raped a White woman at gunpoint, the fear of miscegenation and racist sensationalism led to a lynching and a violent riot at the courthouse, and then in the city's Black neighborhood.
 Hughes allegedly assaulted the wife of his employer at their farm, five miles southeast of Sherman, and shot at deputies after being tracked down by a deputy sheriff.
 He surrendered and was taken to the county jail.

 A confession was quickly obtained, and George Hughes was indicted for criminal assault on Monday, May 5.
 A speedy trial was set for Friday, May 9.
 In the days preceding the trial, rumors spread about the case, among them that Hughes had allegedly mutilated the (unidentified) woman, who was supposed to be dying—these rumors were proven false, but Hughes was taken from the jail and housed elsewhere to prevent a lynching.
 While some were shown the inside of the jail to prove Hughes was not there, a mob still gathered outside every night, refusing to believe the truth.